habibcilmd-cardiologist/dr-cil/content/en/services/tricuspid-valve/index.md

 {{< /alert >}}

 Tricuspid valve disease is dysfunction of the valve between the right atrium and right ventricle.
 Tricuspid regurgitation is most common.
-Cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in diagnosing and treating tricuspid valve diseases.

 ## What is Tricuspid Valve Disease?